Valenwe/Youtube-Downloader/README.md

 2. Download audio from URL
 3. Download video from URL
 4. Automatically get best quality [current: True]
-5. Set folder [current: C:\]
+5. Set folder [current: C:\Users\Downloads]
 6. Exit
 ```

 ![Example](example.gif)

+- There is the possibility to add some verbosity over the ffmpeg commands by using `-v` parameter while running `main.py`.

 ## Insight

-The program is self efficient and does not depend on any Google API, or known Youtube Python module like **youtube-dl** or **pytube**.
+- The program is self efficient and does not depend on any Google API, or known Youtube Python module like **youtube-dl** or **pytube**.
 Though I used some code from **pytube** for Playlist listing, most of the code is using low level modules like `requests` or `urllib` to retrieve information and data.

-## To-do

-In case of video downloading, most of the time the file has no sound.
-I should add a feature that download both audio and video, and mix them together with ffmpeg.
+- All the audio and video encoding is done via FFMPEG (a usable Windows binary is in the repository).